 How can I get Monaco residency?

-If you want to stay more than three months in Monaco, you will need to apply for a Monaco residency card.
+As per the Monaco residency rules, If you want to stay more than three months in Monaco, you will need to apply for a Monaco residence card.
 You are able to become a resident in Monaco if you are:

-- Self-employed, or the manager or director of a company in Monaco
+- Self-employed, or the manager, director or holder of a company in Monaco

 - Setting up a business in Monaco